AhindraD/notesols/README.md

 For this Task you need:

 - [Rust installed](https://www.rust-lang.org/tools/install)
-  - Make sure to use stable version:
+  - Make sure to use a stable version:
   ```bash
   rustup default stable
   ```